External Ids for LPXN Gene

 LPXN (Leupaxin) is a Protein Coding gene.
-Diseases associated with LPXN include Hypercholesterolemia, Familial and Diabetes Mellitus, Noninsulin-Dependent.
-Among its related pathways are Adhesion and Cytoskeletal Signaling.
-GO annotations related to this gene include transcription cofactor activity.
+Diseases associated with LPXN include Cholelithiasis and Lipid Metabolism Disorder.
+Among its related pathways are Cytoskeletal Signaling and Adhesion.
+Gene Ontology (GO) annotations related to this gene include transcription coregulator activity.
 An important paralog of this gene is PXN.

 UniProtKB/Swiss-Prot Summary for LPXN Gene